DoItBetter-Studio/Glyphborn/README.md

 Glyphborn is an open-world adventure game written entirely in C with zero external dependencies, featuring a fully 3D environment with a cardinal-locked 2.5D camera perspective.

-Built on a custom modular runtime designed for clarity, determinism, and complete platform control, Glyphborn represents both a creative work and a technical foundation.
+Built on a custom modular runtime designed for clarity, determinism, and complete platform control, Glyphborn serves as both a creative work and a long-term technical foundation.

 Development began in August 2025 as part of DoItBetter Studio's long-term effort to build a fully embedded game alongside the tooling and engine architecture that will eventually become: